caller79/rest-parsers/README.md

-# rest-parsers
+# rest-utils
-Some simple java parsers to make REST APIs powerful and concise
+Some simple java utils to make REST APIs powerful and concise

 ## Introduction
 This library provides some useful parsers to help constructing powerful REST APIs.
 If you are trying to solve something similar to the following problems, you may find it useful: